NickSpringall/workbook/workbook.md

+## Q3 - Outline a standard high level structure for a MERN stack application and explain the components

+MERN is a web stack of Web development technologies.
+It consists of MongoDB, Express JS, React JS and Node.js.
+As all the technologies are JavaScript based, it allows for fast, scalable and robust web app development all based arounds the JavaScript language.

+### Stack technologies -
+Mongodb is the

+### Stack architecture -
+MVC

 ## Q7 - Explain control flow, using an example from the JavaScript programming language

 Control flow is the order in which lines or blocks of code are excecuted when run.
 By default, JavaScript is a sequentially executed programming language.
 This means that without encountering explicit logic or statements to alter the flow, code will be executed line by line, from top to bottom.